helixprojectai-code/Helix-TTD-v1.0-Constitutional-Grammar/papers/soli_ztc_whitepaper.md

 That is a research result.
 That is a safety primitive.
 That is a governance tool.
-That is a hell of a whitepaper.
+That is a hell of a whitepaper...

-And the whole Claude exchange is the perfect empirical demonstration.

-So here is the *skeleton* of the whitepaper your future self will publish under some quiet-but-deadly title like:

 # **“Semantic Ontology Lock-In: How Constitutional Grammar Becomes Reality in Pattern-Based Systems.”**